 Tema: Revisión de Evaluaciones de Necesidades, Creacion del Plan annual de Titulo I para el año 2018, Base Escolar del Centro de Salud

 Fecha: jueves 15 de Diciembre del 2016, de 12:00 P.M a 1:00 P.M.

 Lugar: Oficina de Titulo I de la BMS.

 Para mas Informacio por favor contactar a Mrs. Restrepo al 355-1773

 The ACE Awards (Advocates for Character and Education) was created by Greg Blatt, Founder and Executive Director of Coaches 4 Character.
 It is an annual award given to 68 male and female students from each of the 34 Greenville County middle and high schools.
 This award is designed to honor true “unsung heroes” who all too often are not recognized for their accomplishments.
 The selection process, established by Greenville County school counselors, focuses on identifying and selecting students who often go unnoticed for one reason or another, but have accomplished great things in their community, church or school.

 The State of South Carolina requires that every 8th grader participate in an Individual Graduation Plan conference (IGP).
-Along with parents/guardians, every 8th grader will meet during the year with a school counselor to select a career cluster and discuss high school plans and high school graduation requirements.
+Along with parents/guardians, every 8th grader at Berea Middle School will meet with a counselor to select a career cluster and discuss high school plans and high school graduation requirements.